Chart Color Schemes

 Florey's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Approximately 54% (~2,543 people) have private health cover, compared to the Australian Capital Territory's 62.4%.
-The most common medical conditions are mental health issues (9.3%) and asthma (8.8%), with 65.5% of residents reporting no medical ailments, compared to the ACT's 70.2%.
-Working-age residents show a higher prevalence of chronic health conditions.
-The area has 20.3% (~956 people) aged 65 and over, which is higher than the Australian Capital Territory's 14.3%, with national rankings broadly in line with the general population.
+Private health cover was found to be high at approximately 54% of the total population (around 2,574 people), compared to 62.4% in Australian Capital Territory.
+The most common medical conditions were mental health issues (9.3%) and asthma (8.8%).
+About 65.5% of residents reported being completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Working-age residents had an above-average prevalence of chronic health conditions.
+The area has 20.7% of residents aged 65 and over (986 people), higher than the 14.3% in Australian Capital Territory.
+National rankings for this age group were broadly in line with the general population.

 Frequently Asked Questions - Health